Philadelphia Medical Malpractice Lawyer

 Call our Philadelphia office at (215) 228-0100 today to schedule a free consultation with an experienced Philadelphia medical malpractice attorney from Ciccarelli Law Offices.

-Our Attorneys Have a History of Success
+Our Philadelphia Medical Malpractice Attorneys Have a History of Success

 Ciccarelli Law Offices has a history of success for its clients.
 They will treat each case as if it were the most important one they’ve taken on.

-Lee Ciccarelli our founder and award-winning Philadelphia medical malpractice attorney, once represented a Pennsylvania woman who suffered temporary pain and suffering following a surgical procedure after the surgical team committed one of the “never events” that we dread.
+Lee Ciccarelli our founder and award-winning Philadelphia medical malpractice attorney once represented a Pennsylvania woman who suffered temporary pain and suffering following a surgical procedure after the surgical team committed one of the “never events” that we dread.
 A “never event” in surgery is just that – something that should never happen during the operation.
 During the course of this particular procedure, the hospital surgical staff failed to remove all surgical sponges from the affected area before closing the wound with sutures.

 The medical mistake was realized shortly after the surgery, but not before an infection developed and caused a new round of treatment for an already suffering patient.
 The woman completely recovered, and the qualified and experienced team at Ciccarelli Law Offices was successful in obtaining a settlement amount of half a million dollars for the victim.